ChouseinKec/triax-page/docs/block/hook.md

 Adds a new block to the editor, optionally as a child of another block.

 - **Parameters:**
-  - `type: BlockTypes` — The type of block to add.
+  - `type: BlockType` — The type of block to add.
   - `parentID?: string` — Optional parent block ID.

 ---